Concepts

 <organizationId>

-A unique identifier of an Organization in the Switch platform.
-To find the organization ID, open the Switch app, select the organization for which you want to see the ID (for how to select organization see the Switch User Guide), click on the Settings/Administer my organization top-right menu link and then in the left side menu click on the API/Integration testing tab.
+<organizationId>A unique identifier of an Organization in the Switch platform.
+To find the organization ID, open the Switch app, select the organization for which you want to see the ID (for how to select organization see the Switch User Guide), click on the Settings/My organization top-right menu link and then in the left side menu click on the API/Integration testing tab.

 The organization identifier is needed by most of the Switch API endpoints, either passed as a query parameter or part of the request payload.